samandeggs/silverstripe-stripewebhook/README.md

 # silverstripe-stripewebhook

+Fork from vulcandigital/silverstripe-stripewebhook to update their stripe requirements for my internal use.

 This module is a Stripe webhook event handling delegation interface, a subclass can handle one or more event and an event can be handled by one or more subclass

 ## Requirements

-* silverstripe/framework: ^4
+-   silverstripe/framework: ^4

 ## Configuration

 ```yaml
 Vulcan\StripeWebhook\StripeWebhook:
   secret_key: "your-live-secret-key"